Work with IoT devices on a standard computer using CircuitPython and the Adafruit MCP2221 breakout board

 Hooking it up

-This hookup will not work for SPI devices or devices that require all the pins.
-There be enough I/O lines on the breakout board for classic LCD panels that are a bunch of extra wiring.
+This hookup will not work for SPI or LCD devices requiring many pins.
+There are not enough I/O lines on the breakout board for classic LCD panels, which require a bunch of extra wiring.

 Sample Source Code